 The practice had informed patients experiencing poor mental health about how to access various support groups and voluntary organisations.
+A wide range of leaflets were available in the practice's own patient waiting area for patients to take.

 What people who use the service say